kostaskougios/functions-remote-examples/README.md

 ## plain sockets and fibers

 This is by far the fastest (10x faster than http4s) option for api calls that don't require http.
-Also it doesn't require any IO frameworks and doesn't block despite teh function call seemingly been synchronous. jdk21 or better only.
+Also it doesn't require any IO frameworks and doesn't block despite the function call seemingly been synchronous. jdk21 or better only.

 [sockets and fibers](docs/sockets.md)